mahynski/template-conda-project/README.md

 Project Name
 ---
-Description
+1. Insert description here.
+2. Rename repo with a 4 digit year-of-completion prefix, e.g., "2022-"; this can be updated later.
+3. Create a [conda](https://www.anaconda.com/) environment for this project.
+First modify `conda-env.yml` to include the relevant repositories and dependencies needed; also give the environment a good name (e.g., similar or same as this repo).
+Then create the environment (see below).

 Installation
 ---

-Create a [conda ](https://www.anaconda.com/) environment for this project.
-First modify `conda-env.yml` to include the relevant repositories and dependencies needed; also give the environment a good name (e.g., similar or same as this repo).
-Then create the environment.
+Set up the conda environment for this project.
 ```code
 $ conda env create -f conda-env.yml
 ```